mpadge/jsonschema/README.md

 ```

     ## JSON Error: '': required property 'name' not found in object
+    ## JSON Error: '/date': format-checking failed: 2022-02 is not a date string according to RFC 3339.
     ## JSON Error: '/id': unexpected instance type

 The results can be captured in a `data.frame` object like this: